Wkan19/MADT8101-Customer-Analytics/Customer Scoring and Basic Churn Prediction/README.md

 📌 **The business can combine the top extracted features with *Customer Scoring* to determine the score.**

+## Business Recommendations 🌟

+* The business should determine what they will do with the results of the churn prediction.
+They need to decide whether they will try to retain customers who have a high churn probability, and if so, whether it is worth the cost.
+* The business should be cautious when trying to retain customers who are about to churn.
+Sometimes, the "triggers" that businesses use to try to retain customers can actually increase the churn probability.
+* The business should develop strategies to lower the churn probability.
+This could involve improving customer service, offering discounts or incentives, or making changes to the product or service.

+## Further Analysis

+* The business can further analyze the churn prediction results to see if there are any patterns.
+For example, they could look at whether the churn probability is higher for certain types of customers, or at certain times of year.
+* The business could also use the churn prediction results to predict whether customers who have churned will reactivate.
+This could help the business to target its marketing efforts more effectively.
+* Finally, the business could use the churn prediction results to predict whether customers who have reactivated will churn again.
+This could help the business to identify customers who need extra support to stay engaged.

 ### Reference:
 Provost, F., & Fawcett, T. (2013).
 Data science for business: What you need to know about data mining and data-analytic thinking.
 O'Reilly Media, Inc.